kpanic/dotvim-python-ide/README.md

     * pep8
     * NERDTree
     * Taglist
-    * command-T (a fast live file search on your project files)
+    * ctrlp (VimScript native fast live file search on your project files)
     * vim-powerline, nice status line

 If you want to use my setup: